 Here is a tip for a hat.
 This hat is knitted with two different blue colours, one grey, and for the white part it is used three different dye lots.

 The darkest colours are in bottom of the hat, and the lightest colours on top.
 So, the white yarn was sorted by which one was brighter.
 One can hardly see that they are different, and that was the point this time.

 All the colours are knitted to the end of the thread and used up.
 Because of that the switching of colours will start on different places on the hat and make a softer impression of the shifts.
 Easy and fun.

 Crocheted squares are often called «granny squares».
-Probably because they often are used in blankets, where granny or somebody else, has worked a great amount of squares in a lot of different colours, and put it all together.
-It’s a very smart solution for those who have too much left over of yarn.
+Probably because they often are used in blankets, worked by granny or somebody like her.
+To make one, you will have to crochet a great number of squares in a lot of different colours and put it all together.
+It is a very smart solution if you have too much left over of yarn.
 And most “crafting people” have.

-It was not really the granny squares which were the inspiration for this vest, but some small hot mats to put on the coffee table.
-Still, to put something like that together in a larger piece will very soon bring ones thoughts to granny.
-That’s why it’s exciting to make something that’s close, but still is very different, both in expression and shape.
+It was not really the granny squares which were the inspiration for the vest Squares, but some small coasters to put on the coffee table.
+Still, to put something like that together in a larger piece, will very soon bring one’s thoughts to granny.
+That is why it is exciting to make something that is similar, but still is very different, both in expression and shape.

 Everyone who loves to go fishing knows that there are different ways to cast the line.
 That could depend on surroundings, equipment or other things.
 There is always something new to learn, and techniques to test.

 Sometimes it is just like a door opens, to a new world, only because of the knowledge of a new technique.
 And it is all fun to explore how it works, and to find out which new possibilities it contains.